 Mark Ahola, MM, LCAT, MT-BC «bio»

-An emerging area that NYS LCAT licensees must become aware of is that of the 11 Practice Guidelines that all NYS Mental Health Practitioners must adhere to.
-Similar to the AMTA Code of Ethics and the CBMT Code of Professional Practice, the NYS Practice Guidelines supplement the law and regulations and are meant to “help licensed mental health practitioners to better understand what might lead to professional practice complaints and to take steps to eliminate or minimize those situations.”
-(NYS OP website) This session will provide participants with a copy of the Practice Guidelines and detailed discussion of their application to practice as well as the opportunity to strategize responses to various practice scenarios. **This CMTE is an expansion of the CMTE offered at the 2012 MAR-‐AMTA Conference in Scranton.** This CMTE meets the CBMT requirements for Ethics training as part of the recertification process.
+An emerging area that NYS LCAT licensees must become aware of is that of the Practice Guidelines that all NYS Licensed Mental Health Practitioners must adhere to.
+Similar to the AMTA Code of Ethics and the CBMT Code of Professional Practice, the NYS Practice Guidelines supplement the law and regulations and are meant to “help licensed mental health practitioners to better understand what might lead to professional practice complaints and to take steps to eliminate or minimize those situations.” [ NYS OP website ] This session will provide participants with a copy of the Practice Guidelines and detailed discussion of their application to practice as well as the opportunity to strategize responses to various practice scenarios. **This CMTE is an expansion of the CMTE offered at the 2012 MAR-‐AMTA Conference in Scranton.** This CMTE meets the CBMT requirements for Ethics training as part of the recertification process.